 Annotation: Twenty-seven essays on the craft of knitting by authors including Elizabeth Berg, Andre Dubus III, Sue Grafton, Barbara Kingsolver, Elinor Lipman, Joyce Maynard, Ann Patchett, and Anita Shreve.
 Berg discusses the pleasures of visiting yarn stores when one is not a knitter.
 Includes six knitting patterns by Helen Bingham.
 2014.

-How to Knit Socks That Fit: Techniques for Toe-up and Cuff-down Styles
+DB 84558 How to Knit Socks That Fit: Techniques for Toe-up and Cuff-down Styles by Donna Druchunas

 Annotation: Guide to the basics of knitting socks.
 Discusses considerations for choosing yarn, needle choice, determining sock fit and sizing, the parts of the sock, which direction to knit the sock--up from the toe, or down from the cuff, with specific techniques for each--knitting two socks at once, and more.
 2015